Wisdom Teeth in Pittsburgh PA

 We will partner with you along your post-op journey to give you detailed instructions of when to return to work or school based on your pain level and medication provided.
 Many people experience the height of symptoms on the third and fourth day post operation.

-Why Choose Kail & Moore For H1 in Pittsburgh
+Why Choose Kail & Moore For Wisdom Teeth Removal in Pittsburgh

 Our team is dedicated to providing you with quality service and comforting care from the first phone call till your last check-up.
 Both Dr. Kail and Moore serve as adjunct clinical professors at the University of Pittsburgh and are on staff at UPMC hospitals; they are dedicated to staying on-top-of advancing education in the fields of oral and maxillofacial surgery.
 With over +20 years of combined practicing experience, Kail and Moore aim to provide the city of Pittsburgh top wisdom teeth extraction solutions, service, and care.